CH3100 - Molecular Basis of Therapeutics 4

 on its pharmacodynamics and pharmacokinetics;

 - identify natural products classes and explain their role in the drug discovery process.

 ||BC2014 and PC2002 and PC2004 and PC2006 and HS2401 and PC2001 and PC2003 and PC2201.

 ||Assoc.
 Professor Michael Oelgemoeller, Dr Mark Robertson.

-- 3 hours tutorials - 3 x 1 hour tutorials
+- 3 hours on-campus > Tutorials - 3 x 1 hour tutorials

 ||end of semester exam (70%); practicals (30%).